-Yes, the Western Union "direct to bank account" service is an easy and convenient way to send funds directly to a receiver’s bank account in select countries.
+The Direct to Bank Account money transfer service offers senders an easy and convenient way to send funds directly to a receivers’ bank account.

-A bank code is a series of numbers that’s used to identify banks around the world.
-They can range from 3 and 23 digits depending on the country of the bank and the type of code.
+A bank code is a series of numbers used to identify banks around the world.
+The bank code can be 3-23 digits, depending on the country and the type of code.

 A bank code may be known as:

-For some counties you may need an International Bank Account Number (IBAN) in addition to the bank code.
+For some countries, you also may need an international bank account number (IBAN) in addition to the bank code.

-An IBAN is used in some countries to uniquely identify a customer’s bank account.
-The IBAN consists of an alphabetical country code followed by two digits, and then up to thirty-five characters for the bank account number.
-Some countries require that payment sent from Australia include an IBAN.
+An IBAN is used in some countries to identify a customer's bank account.
+The IBAN is an alphabetical country code followed by 2 digits and then as many 35 characters for the bank account.